padnom/goatHangfire/readme.md

 You can't find the source code on the repo.

+## Prerequise
+- Docker

+## Run the project
+   - You can run the project directly with docker-compose or DotNet Aspire.
+I will try to make a future article about DotNet Aspire.

 You need a database to store the jobs.
 You can use SQL Server or SQL Azure.
-IN this example, we will use SQL Server.
-I also create a docker-compose file to create the database.
+In this example, we will use SQL Server.

 Create a Solution Core application that uses Hangfire to perform background processing.
 The project will be devided in 3 parts :